What is a guarantor for rent?

 Local Expertise at Darlows

-It is important for landlords to understand how rental guarantor agreements work, in order for tenancies to proceed as smoothly as possible.
+It is important for landlords to understand how rental guarantor agreements work, in order for occupations to proceed as smoothly as possible.
 At Darlows, we have a wealth of experience in letting and our team can provide expert guidance on all aspects of renting across the South Wales and Cardiff area.

-Whether you're a tenant seeking to rent your next property or a landlord looking to minimise risk, get in touch with your local Darlows branch today.
+Whether you're a contract-holder seeking to rent your next property or a landlord looking to minimise risk, get in touch with your local Darlows branch today.
 We'll ensure you have a suitable guarantor arrangement that protects all parties.